Next, we need to figure out whether your product(s) will actually sell. Because all the research in the world is only hypothetical.

 While you are validating the product, however, you shouldn’t need to worry too much about these things.

 That is why it is recommended that you first list your products on popular ecommerce sites such as Amazon and eBay to test the public’s response to them.

 There are several reasons for this.

 The first is that you do not need to worry about driving traffic to these sites.
-They are already known the world over and have millions of people already visiting them.
+They are already known over the world and have millions of people already visiting them.

 You also do not need to worry about setting up your online store yourself.
 A framework is already in place to display and sell the products.
 All you need to do is upload the product to the store and sell.